toxicity1985/atoum-documentation/source/en/option_cli.rst

 -p <file> / --php <file>
 ========================

-This option allows you to specify the path to the php executable used to run your tests.
+This option lets you specify the path to the php executable used to run your tests.

 .. code-block:: shell